Ingredients 101: Behold the Power of Peptides!

 As I explain to a customer that our Correcting Serum has 17% of 4 different peptides I can tell she isn’t quite sure what I mean by peptides and she isn’t alone.
 After 7 years of working at a company synthesizing and analyzing peptides and 3 more years here formulating them into my skin care products I guess it’s about time I explain why we love peptides and what they are.

 Basically, peptides are nothing more than amino acids linked together forming a chain.
 Or you can look at them as fragments of proteins.
 Some are produced naturally in your body and usually play a role in hormonal regulation.
 In cosmetics they are usually incorporated into anti-wrinkle creams.
 Most of the peptides that are developed for use in cosmetics are either going to relax the musculature via effecting neurotransmission, increase collagen production and/or repair the tissue.
 If you are looking for a cream that will help smooth out, relax and repair wrinkle formation plus improve skin tone and texture then look for ones with peptides.
 Research has shown that better results are achieved with products that contain them, however it also depends greatly on the overall formula, which peptides are used and at what concentrations.
-Below is a list of what peptides we formulate into our Correcting Serum; which is on sale this November for only $29 in honor of our peptide pep talk.
-So, order yours today and next time you hear about a product having peptides, you can smile and nod in understanding.
+Below is a list of what peptides we formulate into our Correcting Serum.
+Order yours today and next time you hear about a product having peptides, you can smile and nod in understanding.

 Main Attributes of Peptides